dollworld/todolist/README.md

 ToDolist app is built with React.

 <p>
-Formik is a small library that can help you with the three most annoying aspects of creating forms in React:

-Getting values in and out of the form state
-Validation and error messages
-Handling form submission
-By collecting all of the above in one place, Formik can keep things organized, making testing, refactoring, and reasoning your forms much easier.
+Mainly used two basic Hooks APIs of React, to develop ToDoList page
+* useState
+* useEffect

-Stack Used to build this app: CSS, HTML, JavaScripts, React
+Other Stack features Used to build this app: CSS, HTML, JavaScripts, React
 </p>

 </em></p> </pre>